Wonchan-Kim/Obsidian_CS/School/CMPT403/CMPT403 ASGN1.md

    Secondly, antivirus is the late response to the known malware.
 Zero-days exploits can not be successfully prevented by anti virus software.

-   Thirdly, malware often installs at a low system level such as rootkits making it available to hide from the antivirus software.
+   Thirdly, malware often installs at a low system level such as rootkits making it available to hide from the antivirus software, allowing them to intercept the system calls and files.
+Code packing can also be used to compress the malicious code.

-   Lastly, the way malware attacks is not by writing files directly, operates on the memory instead.
-Since antivirus usually scans the file, such attacks are harder to catch.
-Also
+3.
 ---

 Coding Question